firecracker-microvm/firecracker/docs/gdb-debugging.md

 # GDB Debugging with Firecracker

+**The GDB feature is not for production use.**

 Firecracker supports debugging the guest kernel via GDB remote serial protocol.
 This allows us to connect GDB to the firecracker process and step through debug the guest kernel.
-Currently only debugging on x86 is supported.

 The GDB feature requires Firecracker to be booted with a config file.

 ## Prerequisites

-Firstly, to enable GDB debugging we need to compile Firecracker with the `debug` feature enabled, this will enable the necessary components for the debugging process.
+Firstly, to enable GDB debugging we need to compile Firecracker with the `gdb` feature enabled, this will enable the necessary components for the debugging process.